mattheww/gomill/gomill_docs/results.rst

 Querying the results
 ^^^^^^^^^^^^^^^^^^^^

-It's possible to write Python scripts which report on competition results.
+It's possible to write Python scripts to process competition results, interpreting a competition's :ref:`state file <competition state>`.

 As of Gomill |version|, this library interface is not definitely stable, but the :script:`find_forfeits.py` example script and the docstrings of the last